jacecotton/tcds/utilities/WebComponent/README.md

 This should be done for all observed and synced attributes.

 ### Reactive properties
 To make your component template react to property changes, you can call a `_requestUpdate` wherever that property is updated.
 This could be inside corresponding [class setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) or [`set` proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), or if your property is synced to an attribute, inside the `attributeChangedCallback`.
+(All `observedAttributes` will call a `_requestUpdate` on change by default.)

 The following demonstrates a standalone reactive property (state).